1. Discovery

 5. Publishing Rationale

-We publish finished artifacts because buyers want speed, consistency, and scope clarity
+We publish finished work because buyers want momentum, not homework

 The product is designed for buyers that do not want to spend cycles orchestrating research, stitching prompts together, and interpreting variable outputs every time they evaluate an opportunity.
 A finished plan removes that setup cost.